 Cullen Buchanan, MD

-- Symptomatic second degree type 1 AV block should undergo thorough investigation into structural heart disease and systemic illness as possible etiologies.
+- Asymptomatic second-degree type 1 AV block is a benign rhythm with a low risk of progressing to third-degree or complete heart block.
+Symptomatic second-degree type 1 AV block should undergo a thorough investigation into structural heart disease and systemic illness as possible etiologies.

 Take Home Points

 - Mobitz type I can be differentiated from Mobitz type II by gradual prolongation of the PR interval prior to a dropped QRS.